|

 Yes, my kitchen pretty much looks like this most days because I’ve decluttered the counters.

-How-to Make Your Kitchen Look More Sophisticated
+How-To Make Your Kitchen Look More Sophisticated

 1. Group items in various heights and textures in a tray on the island.
-The books and jar act as one item of medium height.

 2. Fill walls with artwork grouped in colors that complement the room.